 As Lynch points out, you can draw on your own expertise in ways that Wall Street pros cannot.
 “If you’re a surfer, a trucker, a high school dropout, or an eccentric retiree, then you’ve got an edge already,” he says.
 Exceptional stock-picking success “comes from beyond the boundaries of accepted Wall Street cogitation.”

 In Kanye West’s case, he has a business partnership with Adidas.
 He may also have had unique insights into some of the other companies he chose.
 You may be able to do the same thing.
 If you know how to build buildings or design software or perform surgery, you probably have specialized knowledge about companies in your industry that others don’t.

 Second, manage risk.
 Keep in mind that West’s stock purchases totaled about $300,000.
 For the average person, that’s a lot.
 But in the context of West’s and Kardashian’s overall assets, it did not represent a great risk.
 They have multiple businesses and income streams.
 These stock picks, even if they had failed, would not have impacted them materially.

 Don’t get me wrong.
 I still believe that the best path for investors is to stick to low-cost index funds and to steer clear of stock-picking.
 But if you want to add a few individual stocks to the mix, be like Kanye: Stick to what you know—and make sure you keep your bets manageable.

-This is Adam M. Grossman’s 50th blog for HumbleDollar.
+This is Adam M. Grossman’s 50th article for HumbleDollar.
 His previous blogs include Staying Focused, Eight Heroes and Separated at Birth.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.